pudly/schmopera-hugo/content/articles/in-review-manon-lescaut-at-roh.md

 date = "2016-11-27T11:33:00+00:00"
 lastmod = "2016-11-27T13:35:00+00:00"
 publishDate = "2016-11-27T13:31:00+00:00"
-short_description = "There are 21st-century women who are pressured by their parents into a life they don't choose, yet being sent to a convent is arguably more period-specific.
-Rich people get to enjoy private entertainment; yet a troupe of minstrels showing up in someone's bedroom is of another time.
-And while there's a theatrical trope of a chorus who comments on the actions of a main character, it's harder to believe a hoarde of people at a casino have turned their attention away from gambling, to Manon's outsmarting of her would-be abductors." slug = "in-review-manon-lescaut-at-roh" title = "In review: Manon Lescaut at ROH"
+short_description = "There are 21st-century women who are pressured by their parents into a life they don&#039;t choose, yet being sent to a convent is arguably more period-specific.
+Rich people get to enjoy private entertainment; yet a troupe of minstrels showing up in someone&#039;s bedroom is of another time.
+And while there&#039;s a theatrical trope of a chorus who comments on the actions of a main character, it&#039;s harder to believe a hoarde of people at a casino have turned their attention away from gambling, to Manon&#039;s outsmarting of her would-be abductors." slug = "in-review-manon-lescaut-at-roh" title = "In review: Manon Lescaut at ROH"
 +++